-To be eligible for EIS grants, an school must:
+To be eligible for EIS grants, an Approved Authority must:

-- Have entered into a QIS BGA Participating School Agreement
+- Have entered into a QIS BGA Participation Agreement

-- Be in receipt of Queensland Government recurrent funds.
+- Be accredited and eligible to receive Queensland Government recurrent funds.

 Special note on eligibility status of new schools

-To enable QIS BGA to recommend a successful application for funding, the approved authority of a new independent school must have been accredited by the Non-State Schools Accreditation Board.
-Newly accredited schools are able to enter into a QIS BGA Participating School Agreement as listed above, confirming QIS BGA as the school's capital assistance authority.
+To enable QIS BGA to recommend an application for funding, the Approved Authority of a new independent school must have been accredited by the Non-State Schools Accreditation Board.
+Newly accredited schools will be required to enter into a QIS BGA Participation Agreement, as listed above, confirming QIS BGA as the school's capital assistance authority.
 New schools working through the processes of accreditation at the time of submitting an EIS application will have successful applications held over until formal notification of accreditation can be forwarded to QIS BGA.

 Eligibility of Projects